Sara Magliacane

 Master student (UvA)

-Contact
+Contact and Jobs

 For teaching matters, you can contact me via Canvas.

-Other jobs Currently I don’t have any open vacancy for interns, research assistants or postdocs, but if I do, they will be announced on the UvA vacancies website.
+Other jobs.
+Currently I don’t have any open vacancy for interns, research assistants or postdocs, but if I do, they will be announced on the UvA vacancies website.

-Master students If you are a Master in AI student at the University of Amsterdam and are interested in causality, feel free to contact me for potential thesis topics.
+Master students.
+If you are a Master in AI student at the University of Amsterdam and are interested in causality, feel free to contact me for potential thesis topics.
 As a rule, I also don’t supervise Bachelor or Master students from other universities.